ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 ---
 title: ENA submission tutorial
 category: Other
-tags: ["submission methods","interactive","command line","programmatic","study","sample","raw reads","sequencing data","assembly","umbrella"]
+tags: ["submission methods","interactive","command line","programmatic","study","sample","raw reads","sequencing data","assembly","umbrella","Webin-CLI","ENA","European Nucleotide Archive"]
 toc: True
 ---

 # ENA submission tutorial

-The aim of this tutorial is to provide guidance through the process of submitting genomics data to the <a href="https://www.ebi.ac.uk/ena/" target="_blank">European Nucleotide Archive</a> (ENA).
+The aim of this tutorial is to provide guidance through the process of submitting genomics data to the <a href="https://www.ebi.ac.uk/ena/" target="_blank">European Nucleotide Archive (ENA)</a>.
 The task is to submit  the genomic sequence data used to create an assembly, to one study, submit the assembly to another study, and then finally group these two studies together under an umbrella study.
+Throughout the tutorial, the submission steps are exemplified using metadata from submissions done in the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe project (BGE)</a>.

 By the end of this tutorial you will:
 * Understand the terminology used by ENA.
 * Know how to properly describe and format your genomics data for submission.
 * Know how to do a submission.